Gorham House Pre-School Program

 “Be a wonderful role model because you will be the window through which many children will see their future”-Thomas Mckinnon

 Renee Bridges, Teacher

-Bachelor of Science Degree in Early Childhood Education with a minor in Psychology earned in 2008 from the University of Maine at Farmington.
+Renee received her Bachelor of Science Degree in Early Childhood Education with a minor in Psychology earned in 2008 from the University of Maine at Farmington.
 While attending UMF, Renee worked during her summers with school age children implementing a summer program.
-After graduating from UMF, Renee began to teach three year olds.
+After graduating from UMF, Renee began to teach three-year olds.
 After a year of working with that age group, Renee began teaching Pre-Kindergarten.
 During her time teaching Pre-K, Renee began to believe that children learn best through play.
 She also believes that each child should be given an equal opportunity to learn and grow in a safe, caring, and nurturing environment.
 Renee began at Gorham House in September of 2012 and has loved every minute of working with the children!
 When not teaching, Renee can be found spending time with her family, baking yummy treats, cooking, and camping!

 Jocelyn Miller, Teacher